Mike Pompeo is rumored pick for secretary of state: What to know about him

 Pompeo went to West Point.
 He graduated first in his class “and served as a cavalry officer patrolling the Iron Curtain before the fall of the Berlin Wall,” his CIA bio says.

-He was in the Army from 1986 - 1991, before graduating from Harvard Law School in 1994, according to his Congress bio page.
+He was in the Army from 1986 until 1991, before graduating from Harvard Law School in 1994, according to his Congress bio page.

 Pompeo set up a company called Thayer Aerospace and was its chief executive officer for more than a decade, according to the CIA, before he was president of a company that sold equipment for oil fields called Sentry International.